spm/spm-docs/docs/tutorials/opm/evoked_source/index.md

 ## Introduction

 This page goes through an example pipeline for a source-level evoked response analysis.
 Some of the steps will be similar to the [Sensor Level: evoked response tutorial](../evoked/index.md) and will not be covered here.
-We will therefore not xver these steps in depth.
+We will therefore not cover these steps in depth.

 ```matlab
 %- read data